cosmos/sdk-tutorials/tutorial/buy-name.md

 	return sdk.Result{}
 }
 ```
-Keep in mind that at this point the message has had its `ValidateBasic` function run so there has been some input verification at this point.
-Validation logic that is dependent on network state (i.e. address balances) should be performed in this function.

 First check to make sure that the bid is higher than the current price.
 Then check to see whether the name already has an owner.
-If it does, and this transaction will change that, the old owner will get transferred the money from the `Buyer`.
+If it does, the former owner will get transferred the money from the `Buyer`.

 If there is no owner, our `nameservice` "burns" (sends to an unrecoverable address) the coins from the `Buyer`.

 If either `SubtractCoins` or `SendCoins` returns a non-nil error, the handler throws an error, reverting the state transition.
-Otherwise, using the getters and setters defined on the Keeper earlier, set the buyer to the new owner and set the new price to be the current bid before exiting.
+Otherwise, using the getters and setters defined on the `Keeper` earlier, set the buyer to the new owner and set the new price to be the current bid before exiting.

 > _*NOTE*_: This handler uses functions from the `coinKeeper` to perform currency operations.
 If your application is performing currency operations you man want to take a look at the [godocs for this module](https://godoc.org/github.com/cosmos/cosmos-sdk/x/bank#BaseKeeper).